jschnab/tetris/README.md

 reflects it.
 The purpose of this project being a programming challenge, I did not spend tons of effort fixing little bugs that have more to do with coding details than general architecture.
 I hope you won't find them too annoying.
-I intended to include all basic functionality of the original game, so I think it's a fun experience anyway.
+I intended to include most basic functionality of the original game, so I think it's a fun experience anyway.

-The goal was not to be super true to the original game, or follow any publicly available source code, the present game is *my own view* of Tetris, so you may be disappointed by how different this is compared to what your own Tetris experience.
+However, the goal was not to be super true to the original, or follow any publicly available source code reference.
+The present game is *my own view* of Tetris, reversed engineered from memory, so you may be disappointed by how different this is compared to your own Tetris experience.

 ## How to run